Home Comfort USA is ready to assist with all air conditioning needs.

 Purchasing a new air conditioner is no small decision.
 Knowing the difference between needing a repair and a replacement is of vital importance.
 Here are five signs to determine if a new air conditioner is required:

-- The air conditioner is ready for retirement: The average lifespan of an air conditioner is 10-15 years.
+The average lifespan of an air conditioner is 10-15 years.
 Once a unit has hit double-digits, there’s a good chance that it is losing money in repairs and energy efficiency.
 Think of an old AC unit like an old car—it takes a lot less damage for it to be considered “totaled.”
 As the AC unit loses value, the benefit of repairing it gets closer to zero.

-- The cost of repairs is more expensive than buying a new unit: On the surface, this statement sounds like a no brainer.
+On the surface, this statement sounds like a no brainer.
 However, we can’t only look at dollar signs.
 As noted above, the age of the unit matters.
 A simple formula for determining the true cost of repairs is to multiply the cost by the age of the unit.
 For instance, if repairs cost $1,000 and the unit is nine years old, the true cost is $9,000—well above the average cost of a new unit.

-- The air conditioner is inefficient: The idea of inefficiency can seem like an overstated selling point.
+The idea of inefficiency can seem like an overstated selling point.
 From inefficient gas mileage, washers and dryers, and air condition units, what does it all mean?
 For air conditioning units, we look at the Seasonal Energy Efficiency Ratio (SEER).
 In its simplest terms, the SEER rating measures how much energy (or how much the electric bill will be) it takes for an AC unit to cool a home.
 Depending on the region, federal law requires a minimum SEER rating of 13 or 14.
 However, new technology has made it possible to buy AC units with SEER ratings of 25—saving customers around 50% on energy costs each year.

-- The air conditioner using R 22 Freon: Similar to the federally mandated SEER rating, a new requirement is on the books requiring R 22 Freon to be phased out in favor of a new refrigerant called R410A.
+Similar to the federally mandated SEER rating, a new requirement is on the books requiring R 22 Freon to be phased out in favor of a new refrigerant called R410A.
 The more people begin installing new air conditioners, the less demand there will be for R 22 Freon and the higher the price will go for this dying coolant.
 If an inefficient AC unit that requires more and more refills, it might be time to join the new age of home cooling.

 If you checked off two or more of the items above, it is likely that a new air conditioner is needed.
 The air conditioning services we provide at Home Comfort USA will ease the burden of making such a purchase and ensure the home is quickly back to being a comfortable place to live.